Get Marte's stories in your inbox!Sign up to email list and receive our articles, essays, interviews, features and much more to build you up.

 In different ways, we are still in the very early stages of the Big Data phenomenon.
 We are essentially watching the planet “develop a nervous system, one in which we are just another, human, type of sensor”.

 We seem to be evolving into another great phase of human evolution based on the enhancing power of predictive analytics and data intensive computing.
-New generations will grow up loving the use of data, and current and older generations will have to learn to love it or risk being left behind by society.
+New generations will grow up loving the use of data – and rely on the systems that manage-control it for better or for worse, and current and older generations will have to learn to love it or risk being left behind by society.